 Now as an adult, it’s a gastronomic reflex.
-If it’s Thanksgiving, I have to have this cornbread dressing.
+If it’s Thanksgiving, I have to have cornbread dressing.
+And not just any cornbread dressing, this cornbread dressing.
 Turkey just doesn’t taste as good without it.

 I gander it has something to do with its earthy sage fragrance.
 Or it could be the tender crumbs, bathed in chicken broth.
 Or it could even be the sweet and salty cornbread base, which is amazing in its own right.

-I called it dressing and brought my own.
-From a purely technical standpoint, stuffing is used to stuff (think: turkey cavity), while a dressing is made in a separate pan.
-While I didn’t realize this was so contentious a debate, consider it easily settled.
+From a purely technical standpoint, stuffing is used to stuff (think: turkey cavity).
+On the other hand, a dressing is made in a separate pan and usually served on the side.
+While I didn’t realize this was so contentious a debate to some, consider it easily settled.
 I’m looking at you, Sylvia.
+I’ll continue to call it dressing and I’m happy to bring my own!

-So what else is there to say, except be sure to taste test before the egg goes in!
-One bite of cornbread dressing will welcome you to our beloved East Texas Thanksgiving table.
+So what else is there to say, except be sure to taste test before the raw egg goes in!
+One bite of cornbread dressing will welcome you to the East Texas Thanksgiving table of my childhood.
+Enjoy!

 Turkey's favorite sidekick!
 It's not Thanksgiving without the matriarch's cornbread dressing.